microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Type Manipulation/Generics.md

 //    ^?
 ```

-A generic parameter default follows the following rules:
+A generic parameter default follows these rules:

 - A type parameter is deemed optional if it has a default.
 - Required type parameters must not follow optional type parameters.